rdegges/flask-heroku-cacheify/README.md

 - [openredis](https://addons.heroku.com/openredis)

 **NOTE** My favorite providers are MemCachier (for memcache), and openredis for redis.
 Both are equally awesome as cache providers.
+If you're in need of a stable cache provider for large applications, I'd recommend [RedisGreen](https://addons.heroku.com/redisgreen) -- they use dedicated EC2 instances (which greatly improves your server power) and have an excellent interface.

 ## Usage